archmagos/asko/README.md

 # Kylie

-Jekyll is a gorgeous and super-straightforward Jekyll theme.
+Kylie is a gorgeous and super-straightforward Jekyll theme.
 Forked from [Asko theme](https://github.com/manuelmazzuola/asko).

 ### Screenshot